NapthaAI/node/README.md

 ### Development Mode
 The development docker-compose file `docker-compose.development.yml` file has several notable differences from the production-ready docker compose files:
-1. the `node-app` and `celery` services have bind mounts configured to the location of the node's and worker's source code.
+1. the `node-app` has bind mounts configured to the location of the node's and worker's source code.
-Additionally, they have "watch mode" enabled when run with `docker compose -f docker-compose.development.yml watch` enabled.
+Additionally, it has "watch mode" enabled when run with `docker compose -f docker-compose.development.yml watch` enabled.
 Changes to the application's source code (on your filesystem!) will be mirrored in the container, and saving those changes will cause the process in the container to be restarted and updated with the changes, allowing for rapid iteration
     - changes to dependencies or environment variables (e.g. `.env`) still require rebuilding the container.
 2. There is an additional `surrealdb` service in the compose file if you wish to use the local hub by setting `LOCAL_HUB=True` in `config.py`
-3. containers for the node server, celery worker, and storage API are build from source instead of being pulled from a container repository.
+3. _The container for the node server and celery worker will be built from source, rather than being pulled from dockerhub_.

 ### Partial Compose configuration (for development)
 Running a configuration where some services (e.g. RMQ, postgres) are run in containers and other applications, e.g. the node